Cyproterone acetate: Side effects

 CPA is generally well-tolerated and has a mild side-effect profile regardless of dosage when it is used in combination with an estrogen in women.
 Side effects of CPA in general include hypogonadism (low sex-hormone levels) and associated symptoms such as demasculinization, sexual dysfunction, infertility, and osteoporosis (fragile bones); breast changes such as breast tenderness, breast enlargement, and gynecomastia (breasts in men); emotional changes such as fatigue and depression; and other side effects such as vitamin B12 deficiency, weak glucocorticoid effects, and elevated liver enzymes.
 Weight gain can occur with CPA when it is used at high doses.
 Some of the side effects of CPA can be improved or fully prevented if it is combined with an estrogen to prevent estrogen deficiency.
 Few quantitative data are available on many of the potential side effects of CPA.
 Pooled tolerability data for CPA is not available in the literature.
-Cyproterone is also known to suppress andrenocortical function.
+Cyproterone is also known to suppress adrenocortical function.

 At very high doses in aged men with prostate cancer, CPA can cause cardiovascular side effects.
 Rarely, CPA can produce blood clots, liver toxicity (including hepatitis, liver failure, and liver cancer), excessively high prolactin levels, and certain benign brain tumors including meningiomas (tumors of the meninges) and prolactinomas (prolactin-secreting tumors of the pituitary gland).
 Upon discontinuation from high doses, CPA can produce adrenal insufficiency as a withdrawal effect.